 Tuning Up - No. 3 March 2023

 What should be the relationship between composer and audience?
 Should the composer’s personal spiritual quest prevail, regardless of the taste of the listener, or should the composer acknowledge that the audience may not share their subjective experience and seek some common ground?
 What is the effect of ambition, and the pursuit of fame and celebrity, in shaping the composer’s choices?
 In this article, musicologist Peter Davison explores these questions through the medium of Balzac’s Gambara, a short story about a composer whose idealism is slowly crushed by the cynical world that surrounds him.
-The story had a profound impact on Wagner and Schönberg, and through them on European musical aesthetics up to the present day.
+The story had a profound impact on Wagner and Schönberg, and through them on European musical aesthetics, particularly the shift to modernist forms, up to the present day.

 martyrdom, magic and the music of other planets

 Among the most celebrated of French writers, Honoré de Balzac is best known for his epic series of novels The Human Comedy (La Comédie Humaine) which offers a forensic portrait of the pretences, struggles and disappointments of an emerging Parisian bourgeoisie.
 These voluminous texts are grimly true to life, but Balzac also penned stories exploring philosophical and theological themes.
 One such is Gambara (1837), an account of a gifted Italian composer living exiled in Paris just after the July Revolution of 1830.
 Despite his talent and great vision for humanity, Paulo Gambara is short of money because his idealistic worldview is consistently misunderstood by the society around him.